Louis Armstrong: Fletcher Henderson Orchestra

 Armstrong and Oliver parted amicably in 1924.
-Shortly afterward, Armstrong received an invitation to go to New York City to play with the Fletcher Henderson Orchestra, the top African-American band of the time.
+Shortly afterward, Armstrong was invited to go to New York City to play with the Fletcher Henderson Orchestra, the top African-American band of the time.
 He switched to the trumpet to blend in better with the other musicians in his section.
-His influence on Henderson's tenor sax soloist, Coleman Hawkins, can be judged by listening to the records made by the band during this period.
+Armstrong's influence on Henderson's tenor sax soloist, Coleman Hawkins, can be judged by listening to the records made by the band during this period.

-Armstrong adapted to the tightly controlled style of Henderson, playing trumpet and experimenting with the trombone.
+Armstrong adapted to Henderson's tightly controlled style, playing the trumpet and experimenting with the trombone.
 The other members were affected by Armstrong's emotional style.
 His act included singing and telling tales of New Orleans characters, especially preachers.
 The Henderson Orchestra played in prominent venues for white patrons only, including the Roseland Ballroom, with arrangements by Don Redman.
 Duke Ellington's orchestra went to Roseland to catch Armstrong's performances.

 During this time, Armstrong recorded with Clarence Williams (a friend from New Orleans), the Williams Blue Five, Sidney Bechet, and blues singers Alberta Hunter, Ma Rainey, and Bessie Smith.

 The Hot Five

-In 1925, Armstrong returned to Chicago largely at the insistence of Lil, who wanted to expand his career and his income.
-In publicity, much to his chagrin, she billed him as "The World's Greatest Trumpet Player".
-For a time he was a member of the Lil Hardin Armstrong Band and working for his wife.
-He formed Louis Armstrong and his Hot Five and recorded the hits "Potato Head Blues" and "Muggles".
-The word "muggles" was a slang term for marijuana, something he used often during his life.
+In 1925, Armstrong returned to Chicago largely at the insistence of Lil, who wanted to expand his career and income.
+In publicity, much to his chagrin, she billed Armstrong as "The World's Greatest Trumpet Player."
+For a time, he was a member of the Lil Hardin Armstrong Band and worked for his wife.
+Armstrong formed Louis Armstrong and his Hot Five and recorded the hits "Potato Head Blues" and "Muggles".
+The word "muggles" was a slang term for marijuana, something Armstrong often used during his life.

 The Hot Five included Kid Ory (trombone), Johnny Dodds (clarinet), Johnny St. Cyr (banjo), Lil Armstrong on piano, and usually no drummer.
-Over a twelve-month period starting in November 1925, this quintet produced twenty-four records.
-Armstrong's band leading style was easygoing, as St. Cyr noted, "One felt so relaxed working with him, and he was very broad-minded ... always did his best to feature each individual."
-Among the Hot Five and Seven records were "Cornet Chop Suey", "Struttin' With Some Barbecue", "Hotter Than that" and "Potato Head Blues", all featuring highly creative solos by Armstrong.
-According to Thomas Brothers, recordings, such as "Struttin' with Some Barbeque", were so superb, "planned with density and variety, bluesyness, and showiness," that the arrangements were probably showcased at the Sunset Café.
+Over a 12-month period starting in November 1925, this quintet produced twenty-four records.
+Armstrong's band leading style was easygoing, as St. Cyr noted: "One felt so relaxed working with him, and he was very broad-minded ... always did his best to feature each individual."

+Among the Hot Five and Seven records were "Cornet Chop Suey", "Struttin' With Some Barbecue", "Hotter Than That", and "Potato Head Blues", all featuring highly creative solos by Armstrong.
+According to Thomas Brothers, recordings such as "Struttin' with Some Barbeque" were so superb, "planned with density and variety, bluesyness, and showiness", that the arrangements were probably showcased at the Sunset Café.
 His recordings soon after with pianist Earl "Fatha" Hines, their famous 1928 "Weather Bird" duet and Armstrong's trumpet introduction to and solo in "West End Blues", remain some of the most influential improvisations in jazz history.
 Young trumpet players across the country bought these recordings and memorized his solos.

-Armstrong was now free to develop his personal style as he wished, which included a heavy dose of effervescent jive, such as "Whip That Thing, Miss Lil" and "Mr. Johnny Dodds, Aw, Do That Clarinet, Boy!"
+Armstrong was now free to develop his style as he wished, which included a heavy dose of effervescent jive, such as "Whip That Thing, Miss Lil" and "Mr. Johnny Dodds, Aw, Do That Clarinet, Boy!"